DomagojKorais/statistics-for-data-science/README.md

 The other two are codes for Shiny interactive applications, available from links in the report and hosted on shinyapps.io.

-The free version of shinyapps.io allows the loading of five interactive apps, and a cumulative usage of a maximum of 24 hours in a month, so the apps could be unaviable sometimes.
+The free version of shinyapps.io allows the loading of five interactive apps, and a cumulative usage of a maximum of 24 hours in a month, so the apps could be unreachable sometimes.